wangziqi2013/wangziqi2013.github.io/_posts/2020-07-26-pageforge.markdown

 version_mgmt:
 ---

+**Highlight:**

+1. Implementing binary tree traversal with hardware state machines

+2. Repurposing per-cache line ECC and combining them together as the hash code of a page

 **Lowlight:**

 1. The paper mentions that the OS should check back for traversal termination, but did not mention how or when.
 High frequency